 A Number of scenes were shot at the old North Carolina Film Studios in Wilmington, today called EUE/Screen Gems Studios.
-Some of the scenes include the sewers, roof top fights, 2nd Time Around Antiques (interior & exterior), pizza delivery scene and when they return to the city when it's raining.
+Some of the scenes included the sewers, roof top fights, 2nd Time Around Antiques (interior & exterior), pizza delivery scene and when they return to the city when it's raining.
 Unfortunately, the backlot where most of these scenes took place was demolished in the late 90's.
 Stage 10 now sits where the street set once was.
 The film has a solid soundtrack with my personal favorite song being Let the Walls Come Down by Johnny Kemp.
-It also features a limited, but phenomenal score by John Du Prez.
+It also features a phenomenal score by John Du Prez.
 The films first DVD release was on February 24th, 1998.

 The Foot hideout (exterior) - Next to* S. Loop Rd.
 New York, NY.
 10044